European mantis

-The European mantis (Mantis religiosa) is a large hemimetabolic insect in the family of the Mantidae ('mantids'), which is the largest family of the order Mantodea (mantises).
-Their common name praying mantis is derived from the distinctive posture of the first pair of legs that can be observed in animals in repose.
-It resembles a praying attitude.
+The European mantis (Mantis religiosa) is a large hemimetabolic insect in the Mantidae family, which is the largest family of the order Mantodea (mantises).
+Their common name praying mantis is derived from the distinctive posture of the first pair of legs that can be observed the mantis is in repose, resembling a praying position.
 Both males and females have elongated bodies with two pairs of wings.
 The most striking features that all Mantodea share are a very mobile, triangular head with large compound eyes and their first pair of legs (the 'raptorial legs'), which is highly modified for the efficient capture and restraint of fast-moving or flying prey.

 In Germany, M. religiosa is listed as Gefährdet [endangered] on the German Red List on the basis of an assessment from 1998.
 It is not supposed to be caught or held as a pet.
 At a global level, it is assessed by the IUCN as least concern.